-Water is brought into the field in permanent trenches and distributed across the field in smaller ditches spaced to conform the topography, soil and flow rate.
-Under ideal conditions, the ditch spacing and flow rate should be such that the water will just infiltrate in the time it is flowing across the field.
-If the flow is too rapid, some of the water will not have time to infiltrate and surface waste will occur at the lower edge of the field.
+Water is brought into the field in permanent trenches and distributed in smaller ditches to conform to the topography, soil, and flow rate.
+Under ideal conditions, the ditch spacing and flow rate should be such that the water will infiltrate when it flows across the field.
+If the flow is too rapid, some of the water will not have time to infiltrate, and surface waste will occur at the lower edge of the field.
 Excessive percolation will appear near the ditch if the flow is too slow, and too little water will reach the lower end of the area.
 The border flooding method requires dividing the land into strips 30 to 60 feet wide and 300 to more than 1000 feet long.
 Low levees or borders separate the strips.

-Water is turned into each strip through a head gate along one of the narrow sides and flows downhill the length of the strip.
-Preparation of land for border strip irrigation is more expensive than for ordinary flooding, but this may be offset by a decrease in water waste because of the improved control.
-Check flooding is accomplished by turning water into relatively level plots, or checks, surrounded by levees.
+Water is turned into each strip through a headgate along with one of the narrow sides and flows downhill the length of the strip.
+Land preparation for border strip irrigation is more expensive than ordinary flooding, but a decrease in water waste may offset this because of improved control.
+Check flooding is accomplished by turning water into relatively level plots or checks, surrounded by levees.

 The furrow is a narrow ditch between rows of plants.
-An important advantage of the furrow method is that only 0.2 to 0.5 as much surface area is wetted during irrigation as compared with flooding methods of irrigation and evaporation losses are correspondingly reduced.
+An essential advantage of the furrow method is that only 0.2 to 0.5 as much surface area is wetted during irrigation compared with flooding irrigation methods, and evaporation losses are correspondingly reduced.
 Furrow irrigation is adapted to lands of irregular topography.

-Trickle Irrigation is a method of irrigation in which water (and nutrients) are continuously applied at the base of each plant through tiny plastic tubes; virtually eliminates all evaporation from soil, deep percolation, and runoff, and leads to very high efficiency in the use of water.
+Trickle Irrigation is a method of irrigation in which water (and nutrients) are continuously applied at the base of each plant through tiny plastic tubes; virtually eliminates all evaporation from the soil, deep percolation, and runoff leads to very high efficiency in the use of water.
 In this method, water is added in the form of drops directly under the plants, and it is placed within an irrigation network that ends with points of water exit.
 This method is suitable for sandy and desert lands.
 It saves water, but one of the disadvantages of this method is that the establishment of irrigation networks has a high cost, and it requires highly qualified labor.

 Sub Surface Irrigation